chekahchek/sg-income-tax-llm-chatbot/README.md

 ## Singapore income tax chatbot
-This is a chatbot that help to answer questions regarding tax relief.
+LLM chatbot to answer questions regarding tax relief in Singapore.

 Information is scraped from the IRAS website, and stored in a Postgres database.
 Based on the user's input, appropriate information is retrieved from the database and